mnot/I-D/rfc5988bis/draft.md

 # Notes on Other Link Serialisations

 Header fields ({{header}}) are only one serialisation of links; other specifications have defined alternative serialisations.

 ## Link Serialisation in HTML {#html}

-HTML {{W3C.REC-html5-20141028}} motivated the original syntax of the Link header field, and many of the design decisions in this document are driven by a desire to stay compatible with it.
+HTML motivated the original syntax of the Link header field, and many of the design decisions in this document are driven by a desire to stay compatible with it.

 In HTML, the link element can be mapped to links as specified here by using the "href" attribute for the target URI, and "rel" to convey the relation type, as in the Link header field.
 The context of the link is the URI associated with the entire HTML document.

-All of the link relation types defined by HTML have been included in the Link Relation Type registry, so they can be used without modification.
-However, there are several potential ways to serialise extension relation types into HTML, including:

-* As absolute URIs,
-* using the RDFa {{W3C.REC-html-rdfa-20150317}} convention of mapping token prefixes to URIs (in a manner similar to XML name spaces).

-Individual applications of linking will therefore need to define how their extension links should be serialised into HTML.
+HTML also defines several attributes on links that can be seen as target attributes, including "media", "hreflang", "type" and "sizes".

+HTML5 ({{W3C.REC-html5-20141028}}) Section 4.8 defines modern HTML links.
+That document links to the Microformats Wiki as a registry; over time, the IANA registry ought to mirror its contents, and ideally eventually replace it (although that depends on the HTML community).

 Surveys of existing HTML content have shown that unregistered link relation types that are not URIs are (perhaps inevitably) common.
 Consuming HTML implementations ought not consider such unregistered short links to be errors, but rather relation types with a local scope (i.e., their meaning is specific and perhaps private to that document).

-HTML also defines several attributes on links that can be seen as target attributes, including "media", "hreflang", "type" and "sizes".

-Finally, the HTML specification gives a special meaning when the "alternate" and "stylesheet" relation types coincide in the same link.
+Finally, the HTML specification gives a special meaning when the "alternate" relation types coincides with other relation types in the same link.
 Such links ought to be serialised in the Link header field using a single list of relation-types (e.g., rel="alternate stylesheet") to preserve this relationship.

 ## Link Serialisation in Atom {#atom}